yashwanth123/job-agent-ai/README.md

 5. **Replace everything with the new content**
 6. **Scroll down → Click "Commit changes"**

-## 📸 **TO ADD SCREENSHOTS LATER:**

-1. Take screenshots of your running app
-2. Upload them to your GitHub repo in a `/screenshots` folder
-3. Update the README with actual image links

 ## 🚀 **YOUR REPO WILL LOOK PROFESSIONAL WITH:**